 Preliminary Class Rolls

 It is important to provide accurate information about student attendance during the first weeks of class even if an instructor does not have a formal attendance policy.
 Instructors should familiarize themselves with a class prior to the first meeting to get a general sense of the composition (e.g., size, majors, classifications, and names).
 The most up-to-date class roster is available through myUNT via the Faculty Center.
-For information on how to use and navigate the Faculty Center, click here.
+For information on how to use and navigate the Faculty Center can be viewed on the Help for EIS and MyUNT site.

 Early in the semester (usually the 12th class day for long semesters and the equivalent class day for short semesters), UNT takes a census of all students currently enrolled for purposes of reporting to the state.
 To read instructions for how to complete audit rolls, click here.